 In 2013, MHRP initiated a large, long-term cohort study at multiple African sites that evaluates HIV prevention, care and treatment services it supports through local facilities, funded by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).

 AFRICOS, the first study of its kind in sub-Saharan Africa, takes place at sites in Kenya, Nigeria, Tanzania, and Uganda.
 Study participants are drawn from health facility clinic patient populations, allowing MHRP to monitor the impact of HIV-directed health and preventive services that fall under national guidelines.

 “AFRICOS helps us capture the broader picture of the overall health of our HIV-infected patients,” said COL Julie Ake, M.D., the study’s lead investigator.
 “Researchers are gaining a better understanding of what leads to the best clinical outcomes, which in turn facilitates the sharing of best practices between sites.”

-The ongoing study will recruit a total of 4,200 volunteers, including 3,500 HIV-infected and 700 HIV-uninfected adults and adolescents.
+The ongoing study will recruit a total of 4,200 volunteers, including 3,500 people living with HIV and 700 adults and adolescents without HIV.
 The 15-year study is designed to collect retrospective data at enrollment, and participants will then be followed prospectively every six months.

 Researchers are studying current national treatment regimens and long-term outcomes such as time to progression to AIDS and mortality.
 They also evaluate comprehensive demographics, social and behavioral risk factors and aspects of adherence.
 Another critical component is the collection of data regarding co-infections such as malaria and tuberculosis, as well as non-infectious co-morbidities such as cognitive decline and cardiovascular complications.